 5.3 Defining Our Own Data Types, Part 2

 In the previous section, we learned about data classes, a way to define our own data types in Python.
-In this section, we’re going to learn study some more details about defining and designing data classes in our programs, and apply what we’ve learned to simplify some of work we did with tabular data in 5.1 Tabular Data.
+In this section, we’re going to learn some more details about defining and designing data classes in our programs, and apply what we’ve learned to simplify some of work we did with tabular data in 5.1 Tabular Data.

 Before we begin, please take a moment to review the Person data class we developed in the previous section.